-- 3.12 Where affordable rented housing is proposed the Council will require that rents, including service charges, are below or capped at the Local Housing Allowance rate (LHA) (or its equivalent).
-Currently, the District has 3 Local Housing Allowance rate areas in the District:

-- Harlow and Stortford;
+- 3.2.8 Where affordable rented housing is proposed the Council will require seek to negotiate that rents, including service charges, are below or capped at the Local Housing Allowance rate (LHA) (or its equivalent).
+Currently, the District has 3 Local Housing Allowance rate areas in the District: - Harlow and Stortford;

 - South East Herts, and

-Stevenage and North Herts
+- Stevenage and North Herts

-Local Housing Allowance is a flat rate allowance based on the size of the household and the area your property is located in.
-Providers will need to ensure that affordable rents do not exceed the LHA for the area in which the property is situated.
+- 3.2.9 Local Housing Allowance is a flat rate allowance based on the size of the household and the area your property is located in.
+Providers will needgenerally prefer to ensure that affordable rents do not exceed the LHA for the area in which the property is situated.